openbsd/xenocara/lib/mesa/docs/drivers/asahi.rst

 on whether interpolation should happen at 32-bit or 16-bit.
-Vertex outputs are indexed starting from 0, with the *vertex position* always coming first, the 32-bit user varyings coming next, then 16-bit user varyings, and finally *point size* at the end if present.
+Vertex outputs are indexed starting from 0, with the *vertex position* always coming first, the 32-bit user varyings coming next, then 16-bit user varyings, and finally *point size* and *clip distances* at the end if present.
+Note that *clip distances* are not accessible from the fragment shader; if the fragment shader needs to read the interpolated clip distance, the vertex shader must *also* write the clip distance values to a user varying for the fragment shader to interpolate.
+Also note there is no clip plane enable mask anywhere; that must lowered for APIs that require this (OpenGL but not Vulkan).

 .. list-table:: Ordering of vertex outputs with all outputs used
    :widths: 25 75